| |

 of narrow lap siding.

-I'm also going to make a single tube model for doing narrow
+I also made a single tube model for doing narrow architectural

 to cause any problem.
 I casually lay the tool down facing